Adolis García Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.

-- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.44).
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.53).

-- The Tigers rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).
+- Tigers pitchers combine to surrender 68 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- Faedo (1-2) gets the starting nod for the Tigers in his fifth start of the season.
-He has a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.
+- Wentz gets the start for the Tigers, his 11th of the season.
+He is 1-5 with a 7.80 ERA and 35 strikeouts through 42 2/3 innings pitched.

-- The righty's most recent time out came on Thursday against the Chicago White Sox, when he threw six innings, surrendering two earned runs while giving up three hits.
+- His most recent time out was on Friday against the Chicago White Sox, when the left-hander threw four innings, surrendering five earned runs while allowing six hits.

-- The 27-year-old has amassed an ERA of 4.15, with 9.1 strikeouts per nine innings, in four games this season.
-Opponents are batting .188 against him.
+- In 10 games this season, the 25-year-old has a 7.80 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .307 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.